Parts of Speech

 Somewhat related is the concept of transitivity, a property of clauses, which can be broken down into several parameters addressing features of the subject, verb, and object of the clause.
 The table below summarizes the different parameters that affect transitivity, properties of high transitivity on the left and properties of low transitivity on the right.
 Differences in the transitivity of a clause can cause a wide variety of patterns and grammatical manifestations in human languages, varying from the types of marking core arguments receive to the presence of special verbal morphology.

 Nereidic culture, social behaviors, and biology are characterized by a strict caste system, a reverence for appendages and radial symmetry, and a highly distributed nervous system.
 Crucially, the number of appendages and, consequentially, the number of lines of symmetry a nereid has, the more they are typically revered as intelligent or wise and the higher their status in society.
 Because of this, notions of typicality and transitivity are conflated in most Nereidic languages with notions of appendages, symmetry, and hierarchies.
-In Standard Nereidic specifically, this has resulted into four noun classes and four verb classes.
-The noun classes are roughly determined by the number of appendages, appendage-like structures, or lines of symmetry the referent has; the more limbs and lines of symmetry, the more animate the class the behaves, while the less limbs and less lines of symmetry, the less animate the class behaves.
-Verb classes, on the other hand, are tied directly to the level of transitivity of the verb.
-The respective classes of nouns and verbs heavily determine how words interact and type of grammar that is used to mark dependencies between them (i.e. a sedecimal class noun as the subject of a sedecimal class verb will manifest as a strong dependency, while a binary class noun as the subject of a sedecimal class verb will manifest as a very weak dependency).
-The various noun and verb classes and their properties are outlined below:
+In Standard Nereidic specifically, this has resulted in four nominal morpheme classes and four verbal morpheme classes.
+The nominal morpheme classes are roughly determined by the number of appendages, appendage-like structures, or lines of symmetry the referent has; the more limbs and lines of symmetry, the more animate the class behaves, while the less limbs and less lines of symmetry, the less animate the class behaves.
+Verbal morpheme classes, on the other hand, are tied directly to the level of transitivity of the action.
+The respective classes of nominal and verbal morphemes heavily determine how the morphemes interact and combine as lexemes, and the type of grammar that is used to mark dependencies between them.
+For example, a sedecimal class nominal morpheme as the subject of a sedecimal class verbal morpheme will manifest as a strong dependency (i.e., more fusionally derived lexeme), while a binary class nominal morpheme as the subject of a sedecimal class verbal morpheme will manifest as a very weak dependency (i.e., less fusionally derived lexeme).
+The various nominal and verbal morpheme classes and their properties are outlined below:

 - Sedecimal Class: personal pronouns, multilimbed organisms and objects, circular objects, etc.